 Voxmelt

-Voxmelt runs the same job, dictation plus AI cleanup, entirely on the NVIDIA GPU you already own.
+Voxmelt runs the same job, dictation plus AI cleanup, entirely on your own hardware - voice on the CPU, AI polish on the NVIDIA GPU.
 Nothing uploads, nothing meters, and WiFi is optional.
-Pro costs $9.99 a month, and you can verify the privacy claim yourself: open any network monitor, dictate, and watch zero audio leave your machine.
+Pro costs $49 once, so somewhere around month four you stop paying and Wispr Flow subscribers do not.
+You can verify the privacy claim yourself: open any network monitor, dictate, and watch zero audio leave your machine.

 • No word limits, ever